Terms & Conditions

-9.2 Goods shall be deemed delivered when they are made available to the Customer at the Customer’s place of business or other place specified by the Customer.
+9.2 Goods shall be deemed delivered when they are made available to the Customer at the Customer’s place of business or other place specified by the Customer in the Order.

 9.3 If the Customer fails to take delivery of the Goods ordered by him on the date agreed (or at all) he shall be liable to the Company for any loss occasioned by such failure or refusal and for any charges thereby incurred by the Company and for a reasonable charge by the Company for the care and custody of the Goods.

 9.4 The Company reserves the right to deliver the Goods by instalments and in such event every such instalment shall be treated as a separate Contract.
 Further instalments may be withheld until the Goods comprised in earlier instalments have been paid for in full.
 No cancellation or termination of any one instalment shall entitle the Customer to cancel or terminate any other instalment.